gumberss/FinanceControlinatorDocs/Features/Identity/v1/Identity Architecture.md

 3. Make Identity API Token be valid in the expense microservice
 4. Create docker file for Identity API with JWT environment variables
 5. Add JWT variables to the expense microservice docker file
-6. Change docker-compose for dev to provide the DEV environment variables
+6. Add to docker-compose for dev the IdentityDb
 7. Create a login screen in the mobile app

 ### So far, we authenticate in the app
 ### Now we need to make the user see only they data
 1.Add userId claim to JWT